-They turn to search for help, and the top 100 food search terms tend to be broad in nature ("dinner ideas," "healthy recipes," and "slow cooker recipes," for example).4 Search interest for "best recipes" on YouTube is up 48% year over year.5
+They turn to search for help, and the top 100 food search terms tend to be broad in nature ("dinner ideas", "healthy recipes" and "slow cooker recipes" for example).4 Search interest for "best recipes" on YouTube is up 48% year on year.5

 "Oreo Snack Hacks: Sprinkles"

 And if the finished product isn't perfect, so be it: Ninety-two per cent said they were satisfied even if there were mistakes.8

 For brands: Tap into millennials' curiosity — and their broad recipe searches — with specific cooking ideas.
 Perhaps a hackable salmon recipe in response to a "healthy recipes" search.
 Turn the stressful experience of deciding what to make for dinner into a fun exploration.